lwalma/thesis-guide-pilot/book/1b-formulate-research-question.md

 - How can the automotive industry improve the environmental impact through material recycling in car design?
 - Do car free zones have a positive impact on societal behaviour and impact the automotive industry?

-A research question can get too complex to solve at once.
-To create more structure and make the research question more manageable, it can be helpful to divide it into sub-questions.
+An information search question can get too complex to solve at once.
+To create more structure and make the question more manageable, it can be helpful to divide it into sub-questions.

 ```{admonition} Example Subquestions
 :class: dropdown tip